ReproNim/reproman/docs/source/sandbox/hierarchy.rst

   So e.g. `install_packages` should get a list of versioned packages and the `environment` to be used to install them

-  - __init__()  -- leave agnostic of the "provenance"
+  - __init__()  -- leave agnostic of the "provenance"?
+     possibly provide with environment to operate on? (shared state among all methods)

   - initiate(
-     origins: list of the origins to initiate based on,
+     dist_spec: distribution portion of the specification
      environment: the environment to operate in
     )